What Are Registered Parks and Gardens?

 Did you know?

-• Few allotments are registered because of their purpose and layout, but there a couple of important ones on the Register including Coventry’s Stoney Road Allotments, with their decorative 19th and early 20th century summerhouses, and Warwick’s Hill Close Gardens, a rare survivor from the Victoria era.
-Hill Close Gardens offered garden plots for rent, something which was once common on the edges of towns, but which were largely destroyed as towns grew outwards.
+- Few allotments are registered because of their purpose and layout, but there are a couple of important ones on the Register including Coventry’s Stoney Road Allotments, with their decorative 19th and early 20th century summerhouses, and Warwick’s Hill Close Gardens, a rare survivor from the Victoria era.
+Hill Close Gardens offered garden plots for rent, something which was once common on the edges of towns, but were largely destroyed as towns grew outwards

 Listing Helpdesk